Skip to main content

 Converting Existing Instances

-As mentioned above, in order to configure a M-VO instance of Rucio only the config file needs to change.
-However for an existing instance any entries already in the database will not be associated with a VO (or associated with their old one if previously in M-VO mode).
+These above tools will allow Rucio to change its VO support model.
+However, when converting an existing instance, any entries already in the database will not be associated with a VO (or associated with their old one if previously in M-VO mode).
 In order to change these, direct operations on the database are required.
 These commands are generated using SQLAlchemy, and can either be run directly on the database or printed out and run manually.

 Practicalities